freifunk-gluon/gluon/docs/user/site.rst

     during the build process.

 regdom
-    The wireless regulatory domain responsible for your area,e.g.:
+    The wireless regulatory domain responsible for your area, e.g.:
     ::
       regdom = 'DE'